 Assemble the dip:

-Sprinkle the black olives evenly across the creamy beans, then continue layering the scallions, cheese, and tomatoes evenly in order.
+- Sprinkle the black olives evenly across the creamy beans.